 More frequently however, we are representing clients, and companies themselves, who are charged with offences brought by the Victorian workplace ombudsman, Worksafe, for breaches of the Occupational Health and Safety legislation.

 Whilst Worksafe conduct a large number of work site visits, we find that most charges come after a workplace accident has occurred.
+If this is the case, engaging a lawyer as soon as possible is of paramount importance.

 Common breaches of the OH&S act are either: